Mailu/Mailu/README.md

 not shipping proprietary software nor unrelated features often found in popular groupware.

+This fork is extended by an OpenID Connect implementation for Keycloak to enable user session handling (single sign-on) and authentication by Keycloak itself or LDAP services connected to Keycloak.
+The fork is maintained by [Heviat](https://heviat.com), a German cloud computing company based in Potsdam.
+Feel free to contribute to this repository!

 Most of the documentation is available on our [Website](https://mailu.io), you can also [try our demo server](https://mailu.io/master/demo.html) before setting up your own, and come [talk to us on Matrix](https://matrix.to/#/#mailu:tedomum.net).